Pretend it’s a Toilet

 [Free 2 Pee Starter Pack]

-A project by Sara Leghissa dramaturgy collaboration Sandra Cane and Tomas Gonzalez activated with Seba Lorenza Pala choreographic assistance Michele Rizzo costumes design Lucia Gallone graphic design Marzia Dalfini executive production Federica Iannuzzi produced by Associazione L’Altra coproduced by Les Halles de Schaerbeek, Teatro Prospero / ROM - Residency On the Move, Kunstencentrum Viernulvier, far Nyon, Lavanderia a Vapore
+A project by Sara Leghissa, dramaturgy collaboration Sandra Cane and Tomas Gonzalez, created and activated by Sara Leghissa and Serafine Pala, sound Lillhee, graphic design Marzia Dalfini, costumes design Lucia Gallone, choreographic assistance Michele Rizzo and Catalina Insignares, executive production Federica Iannuzzi.
+Produced by Associazione L’Altra coproduced by Les Halles de Schaerbeek, Teatro Prospero / ROM - Residency On the Move, Kunstencentrum Viernulvier, far Nyon, Lavanderia a Vapore.

 [ITA]